 Legal Discrimination is Still Very Real

 The importance of timing and context also applies to a less obvious demographic – adults.
 Even in a state of financial stability, timing and circumstances are an absolutely essential variable to take into consideration when deciding to come out.
 The most common example of this is in the workplace.

-As comfortable and out as you may be, the sad truth is that in the United States there are still 29 states where anyone can be legally fired for being gay [ACLU].
+As comfortable and out as you may be, the sad truth is that in in many places you can still be legally fired for being gay [ACLU].
 This also applies to other countries where sexuality discrimination is also legal and fairly common.

 Employment non-discrimination has come a long way, but the laws are just not quite yet there for everyone.
 This does not mean that you should not come out, or live in fear of being fired, but instead to educate yourself and exercise proper judgement.
 After all, no one knows your situation better than yourself.

 Use Your Best Judgment